awsdocs/amazon-opensearch-service-developer-guide/doc_source/data-streams.md

 ### Step 4: Searching a data stream<a name="data-streams-example-4"></a>

 You can search a data stream just like you search a regular index or an index alias\.
-The search operation applies to all of the backing indices \(all data present in the stream\)\.
+The search operation applies to all of the backing indexes \(all data present in the stream\)\.

 ```
 GET logs-redis/_search